MSIborisyeltsin/Ausdaman/.github/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+The code of conduct has been adjusted following the rules of the **volant127 org**.